-John Schettino is a designer and artist whose work concentrates on spatial concepts and applications.
-His design practice helps people to engage with and negotiate space through projects that focus on wayfinding, placemaking and mobility.
-Using a multi-disciplinary approach, John’s work often addresses the needs that emerge at the intersection of information architecture and architecture of built environments.
-His overlapping expertise in these areas has its roots in previous experiences as Creative Director for IBM Global Services Online Customer Experience Division and as consultant on large architecture projects for firms like Rockwell Group.
+John Schettino is a designer and artist whose work concentrates on space, place and mobility.
+His design practice helps people to engage with and negotiate the physical environment through projects that address wayfinding and placemaking needs.
+Using a multi-disciplinary approach, John’s work often addresses design issues that emerge at the intersection of information architecture and architecture of built environments.
+His overlapping expertise in these areas has its roots in previous experiences as Creative Director for IBM Global Services Online Customer Experience Division and as a consultant on large commercial projects.
 His interest in bringing clarity to complex circumstances is also reflected in his own independent initiative The New York Penn Station Atlas, a personal wayfinding tool for America’s busiest transit hub.

 John has been a guest critic of the Design + Technology MFA Thesis Program at Parson’s The New School since 2005.
 He is a grateful alumnus of The Cooper Union for the Advancement of Science and Art where he received a Bachelor of Fine Arts degree.

 2018 (in development) Public program series: “Locating Power in Mobility” for AIA NY Transportation + Infrastructure Committee, at Center For Architecture, New York.

 2017 Finalist SEGD Global Design Award